Board Certified: Orthopaedic Surgery

 Doctor Sam Nasser wants his patients to receive the same level of care that he would expect for members of his own family.
 This means he must constantly keep up-to-date with the latest developments in joint replacement, including surgical techniques, prosthesis design, and new and innovative biomaterials.

 Dr. Nasser graduated with honors in biomedical research from the Wayne State University School of Medicine.
 He then continued his education in the Wayne State Affiliated Hospital System graduating from the orthopedic surgery residency program in 1987.
-Because of a strong interest in adult reconstructive surgery, he pursued additional training as a National Institutes of Health surgeon-scientist fellow, followed by a second year of fellowship in orthopaedic research at the University of California Los Angeles.
-During that second year of fellowship his work was honored with the prestigious Sir John Charnley Award for his research on the titanium alloys used in joint replacement surgery.
+Because of a strong interest in adult reconstructive surgery, he pursued additional training as a National Institutes of Health surgeon-scientist fellow, followed by the second year of fellowship in orthopedic research at the University of California Los Angeles.
+During that second year of fellowship, his work was honored with the prestigious Sir John Charnley Award for his research on the titanium alloys used in joint replacement surgery.

-He has served on the design teams for several different types of total hip and knee replacements, and is presently serving his third five-year appointment to the Food and Drug Administration’s Committee on Good Manufacturing Practice.
+He has served on the design teams for several different types of total hip and knee replacements and is presently serving his third five-year appointment to the Food and Drug Administration’s Committee on Good Manufacturing Practice.
 Dr. Nasser is the author of more than forty scholarly reports and ten book chapters, and he has lectured around the world on subjects ranging from the design of joint replacements to the materials used to make them.